-Beans come in one of two types, bush beans and pole beans.
-Bush beans differ from pole beans in the fact that bush beans do not need any kind of support to stay upright.
+Beans come in one of two types: bush beans and pole beans.
+Bush beans differ from pole beans in the fact that bush beans don’t need any kind of support to stay upright.
 Pole beans, on the other hand, need a pole or some other support to stay upright.

-Bush beans can be further broken down into 3 types which are snap beans (where the pods are eaten), green shelling beans (where the beans are eaten green) and dry beans (where the beans are dried and then rehydrated before eating.
+Bush beans can be further broken down into three types: snap beans (where the pods are eaten), green shelling beans (where the beans are eaten green) and dry beans, (where the beans are dried and then rehydrated before eating.

 In general, bush beans take less time than pole beans to produce beans.
-But, bush bean also will take up less room in a garden.
+Bush beans also will take up less room in a garden.

-Plant bush bean seeds about 1 1/2 inches deep and 3 inches apart.
-If you are planting more than one row of bush beans, the rows should be 18 to 24 inches apart.
-You can expect the bush beans to germinate in about 1-2 weeks.
+Plant bush bean seeds about 1 1/2 inches (3.5 cm.) deep and 3 inches (7.5 cm.) apart.
+If you are planting more than one row of bush beans, the rows should be 18 to 24 inches (46 to 61 cm.) apart.
+You can expect the bush beans to germinate in about one to two weeks.

-If you would like a continuous harvest of bush beans through the season, plant new bush bean seeds about once every 2 weeks.
+If you would like a continuous harvest of bush beans through the season, plant new bush bean seeds about once every two weeks.

 Once bush beans have started growing, they need little care.
-Make sure that they get at least 2-3 inches of water, either from rainwater or a watering system, a week.
+Make sure that they get at least 2-3 inches (5 to 7.5 cm.) of water, either from rainwater or a watering system, a week.
 If you would like, you can add compost or fertilizer after the bush beans have sprouted, but if you started out with organic rich soil they do not need it.

-Bush beans do not normally have any issues with pests or disease but on occasion they will suffer from bean mosaic, anthracnose, bean blight and bean rust as well as aphids, mealybugs, bean beetles and bean weevils.
+Bush beans do not normally have any issues with pests or disease but on occasion they will suffer from the following: